 All these general and specific roles are required in banks and financial institutions like Citibank, J.P.
 Morgan, Morgan Stanley, Deutsche Bank, Credit Suisse and many such similar organisations which have banking and investment banking as part of their business will have such profiles.

-A lot of options are available after an MBA in Finance to get a more intense training in financial concepts and applications.
+A lot of options are available after an MBA in Finance and more intense training in financial concepts and applications.

 CFA (Chartered Financial Analyst), CFP (Certified Financial Planner), Financial Risk Manager (FRM), Chartered Alternate Investment Analyst (CAIA), 3 Certified Information Systems Auditor (CISA), Certification in Risk Management Assurance (CRMA) and many others are available post an MBA.